LeliBRUK/VolumeBinding/README.md

-Script used to control volumes of specific application with
+Script used to control volumes of specific application with keyboard knob keybind

 download: